ben-barbier/WP-Splash-Image/readme.txt

 == Description ==

-**WP Splash Image** is a plugin for Wordpress to display an image with a lightbox type effect at the opening of the blog.
+**WP Splash Image** is a plugin for Wordpress to display picture, video (youtube, yahoo video, dailymotion, metacafe, your own swf file) or html code with a lightbox effect at the opening of the blog.

 == Installation ==